 - Encoding Method: A list of literal names for the compression algorithm (encoding/decoding method) used to send and receive media on the connection MUST be specified with at least one value.
 The entries in the list are ordered by preference.
 The endpoint MUST choose at least one of the codecs, and the codec(s) SHOULD be chosen according to the preference indicated.
 If the endpoint receives any media on the connection encoded with a different encoding method, it MAY discard it.
-See Section 4.7 for details on the codec selection process. - The endpoint MUST additionally indicate which of the remaining compression algorithms it is willing to support as alternatives see Section 5.4.1 for details. - A list of permissible encoding methods is specified in the PacketCable Audio/Video Codecs Specification [19].
-The literal names defined in Section 4.5 (Table 3) of that specification MUST be used.
+See Section 7.7 for details on the codec selection process.
+Note "encoding method" includes audio, image and video encodings. - The endpoint MUST additionally indicate which of the remaining compression algorithms it is willing to support as alternatives see Section 8.4.1 for details. - A list of permissible encoding methods is specified in the PacketCable Audio/Video Codecs Specification [11].
+The literal names defined in Table 3 of the Audio/Video Codes

+Specification [11] MUST be used.
 Unknown compression algorithms SHOULD be ignored if they are received.